£1000 of BOOKIES FREE BETS

 Horses carrying more than 11 stone are, looking at the statistics, less likely to be successful than those with 11 stone and under.
 Ballabriggs carried exactly 11 stone to victory in 2011.
 Horses aged nine and ten are also the most prevalent on the recent winners board.

 There was a strongly backed winner when Tony McCoy landed his first Grand National on the 10-year-old Don't Push It in 2010.
 That winner carried 11 stone 5lb, a rare victory for the 11 stone plus brigade.
 However rules are made to be broken and 2012 victor Neptune Collonges bucked the trend.
-He was not only an 11-year-old but he also carried 11 stone 6lb.
+He was not only an 11-year-old (like Auroras Encore just a year later in 2013) but he also carried 11 stone 6lb.